 You're looking for a more permanent insurance plan.

 You need a more portable option, in case you plan on switching your occupation or retiring.

 You would like to leave behind additional money to your heirs.

 While supplemental life insurance may seem rather simple, this is a case, where you may absolutely need an advisor.
 In fact, the advisor will take a look at your current plan and help you to determine exactly what gaps need to be filled.
 This task can be challenging on its own, but advisors can help you gain a clear understanding of why you might need a supplemental insurance.

 Life Insurance Calculator

-If you're unsure of the amount of coverage you'll need, you can turn to a financial need calculator.
+If you're unsure about the amount of coverage you'll need, you can turn into a financial need calculator.
 There are plenty of such calculators you can find online, and you can also download a mobile app on your phone.
 These calculators will break down your income, liabilities, and assets, to help you determine exactly how much insurance coverage you will need.

 Best Life Insurance Advisor

-When it comes to picking up a life insurance plan, you'll want to make sure you go with the best option.
-No matter which life insurance plan you choose, they have all have different strengths and weaknesses.
-If you need any additional help, feel free to reach out to a consultant at ABC Financial Advisor for more information.
+When it comes to picking a life insurance plan, you will want to make sure you go with the best option.
+No matter which life insurance plan you choose, they all have different strengths and weaknesses.
+If you need any additional help, you can simply reach out to a consultant at ABC Financial Advisor for detailed information.

 - (no comments)